Colonization of Antarctica

-Colonization of Antarctica is the establishing and maintaining of control over Antarctic land for exploitation and possibly settlement.
+Colonization of Antarctica is the establishing and maintaining of control over Antarctic land for exploitation and possible settlement.

 Antarctica was claimed by several states since the 16th century, culminating in a territorial competition in the first half of the 20th century when its interior was explored and the first Antarctic camps and bases were set up.

 Contemporarily territorial claims and activities on Antarctica have been limited since the Antarctic Treaty (1959) by the Antarctic Treaty System and its Protocol on Environmental Protection to the Antarctic Treaty.

 At present the population of Antarctica comprises scientists and staff of approximate 4,000 people in summer and 1,000 in winter, from 30 countries staying at about 70 bases (40 year-round and 30 summer-only).
 Of those bases, two are civilian settlements, the Argentinian-administered Esperanza Base and Chilean-administered Villa Las Estrellas.

 History

 The first known dwelling on Antarctica, built by Carstens Borchgrevink's Southern Cross Expedition (1899).
 The hut (HSM 22) still stands and is located on Cape Adare, the cape where in 1895 Borchgrevnik participated in the first documented landing on Antarctica.

 The Antarctic region has been a region of sovereign claims since at least the 16th century.
 The harsh Southern Ocean thwarted exploration of the region for hundreds of years, until the first half of the 19th century when sealers and explorers reported having found new southern lands.
 After whalers started hunting in the area polar explorers started venturing inland at the start of the 20th century, reaching the South Pole in 1911, European and American states increasingly made claims over Antarctic lands, supported by setting up expanding whaling stations and Antarctic research bases.

 Contemporarily territorial claims and activities on Antarctica have been limited since the Antarctic Treaty (1959) by the Antarctic Treaty System and its Protocol on Environmental Protection to the Antarctic Treaty.